Erich Kips

-Erich Conrad Friedrich Kips (17 January 1869, Berlin - 26 September 1945, Berlin) was a German landscape and cityscape painter.
+Erich Conrad Friedrich Kips (17 January 1869 – 26 September 1945) was a German landscape and cityscape painter.
 His pictures were often reproduced for advertising posters, calendars, and postcards.

 Biography

-He was born to Johan Friedrich Kips (1829–1903), a room and sign painter, and his wife, Wilhelmine Friederike Rosalie née Müller (1832–1895).
+He was born in Berlin to Johan Friedrich Kips (1829–1903), a room and sign painter, and his wife, Wilhelmine Friederike Rosalie née Müller (1832–1895).
 His older brother, Alexander, also became a landscape painter.
 In 1887, he began attending classes at the instructional annex of the Arts and Crafts Museum, where he studied with Emil Doepler and Max Friedrich Koch.
 In 1889, he transferred to the Academy of Fine Arts, Karlsruhe.
 He also studied portrait painting with Caspar Ritter.
 His first commission came while he was there; a painting to celebrate the 25th anniversary of the lamp company, Schwintzer & Gräff.